arelthia/add-widget-after-content/README.md

 **License:** GPLv3 or later
 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

-This plugin is built to add a widget area after post content.
+This plugin is built to add a widget area/sidebar after post content.

 ## Description ##

-The plugin adds a widget area that you can add any widget content to.
+The plugin adds a sidebar that you can add any widget content to.
 The widget is then displayed on posts after the content.
 You can prevent the after content widget from showing on a pataculiar post from the post editor page.

 ## Installation ##